Dansby Swanson Player Props: Cubs vs. Blue Jays

 Dansby Swanson At The Plate

-- In 35.3% of his games this year, Swanson has had at least one RBI.
-He's picked up more than one in 12.7% and driven in three or more of his team's runs in three contests.
+- Swanson has driven in a run in 37 games this year (35.9%), including 14 games with more than one RBI (13.6%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.